 4. During a conversation with a friend you fail to notice that she's barely listening to what you're saying.
 Her gestures, remarks, and well-timed, fake laughs deceive you from this fact.
 However, her actions are picking your mood up from the floor.
 Although they show pretence, you simply feel better for unloading your emotions onto someone you thought was sharing the burden.

 5. You have the opportunity, right now, to discover your partner's sexual history with their consent.
 Do you?

 7. Someone takes you out on a wonderful date for what you eventually conclude to have been a fun and romantic affair, during which you were happy to just live in the now and not look beyond the night.
-It turns out that the whole event was orchestrated: they've delivered the same, well-rehearsed lines in the exact same order of locations to over 30 other people in the last three years.
+It turns out that the whole event was orchestrated by your date-partner: they've delivered the same, well-rehearsed lines in the exact same order of locations to over 30 other people in the last three years.
 Ultimately, however, all of their dates, including you, had a good time.

 The virtue of ignorance

-Particularly for people with unrelenting inquisitiveness, we need to discover truth to escape the malaise of doubt: the unrest is too much for the human spirit.
-We believe truth will eventually reveal itself anyway as we witness life drop clues of another verity.
+Particularly for people with unrelenting inquisitiveness, we need to discover truth when it’s available to escape the malaise of doubt: the unrest is too much for the human spirit.
+Or we might believe truth will eventually reveal itself anyway as we witness life drop clues of another verity.

 If we feel compromised, we will disrupt the fabric of our realities to ascertain the uncomfortable truth now.
 But this isn’t always necessary, for truth can sometimes unnecessarily harm us.
-We should thus be careful and choose to avoid its temptation and conceal it from others where we can.
+We should thus be careful and consciously choose to avoid its temptation and conceal it from others where we can.
 We can compartmentalise our own thoughts to reduce anxiety and discard the wilfulness to overly scrutinise life’s innocuous pleasures.